mainmatter/mainmatter.com/src/posts/2023-08-14-the-case-for-rust-on-the-web.md

 Rust has received a lot of developer attention and love ever since it entered the stage around a decade ago.
-And it's not only the developers that love the language – the decision makers at the big corporates agree Rust is a great technology to build on and the language has seen a lot of adoption throughout the industry over the past few years.
+And it's not only the developers that love the language – the decision makers at the big corporations agree Rust is a great technology to build on and the language has seen a lot of adoption throughout the industry over the past few years.
 AWS uses Rust heavily [for their platform](https://aws.amazon.com/blogs/opensource/sustainability-with-rust/),